A Combination Theorem for Trees of Metric Bundles: Semicontinuous families: flow space and ladder

-Next we show that a uniform neighborhood of semicontinuous subgraphs are path connected in $X$ and uniformly proper embedded in $X$ with the induced path metric.
-And as a corollary, we get that it is also uniformly qi embedded (see Corollary \ref{semicts-is-qi-emb}).
+Next we show that a uniform neighborhood of semicontinuous families are path connected in $X$ and with the induced path metric from $X$, they are uniformly properly embedded in $X$.
+As a consequence, we will see that they are also (uniformly) qi embedded in $X$ (see Corollary \ref{semicts-is-qi-emb}).